Last updated on May 9th, 2020

 Reactor Replacement coils are easily replaceable and sold in packs of five.
 They're available in five-packs at .25 and .5 sub-ohms.

-My biggest complaint was that the instructions are listed in the teeny tiny instruction booklet that comes with the Reactor.
+When I first received my Reactor, my biggest complaint was that the instructions are listed in their teeny tiny booklet that comes with the Reactor.
 Be prepared to get out your magnifying glass.
 I guess that's why I tossed it.
-There are no online instructions other than FAQ’s, but on-line Chat is almost always available.
-Despite the tiny instruction booklet, the kit is packaged beautifully.
+There are no online instructions other than FAQ’s which for the most part are not helpful.

 Summing It Up